HardlyDifficult/Tutorials/Chapter3.md

 We create a weapon holder component to ensure we don't hold more than one weapon at a time.
 When the weapon despawns (i.e. OnDestroy), we free up the character's weapon holder so it can pick up another.

 When the character picks up a hammer, the hammer becomes a child of the character GameObject.
-The hammer is then given a position and rotation which represents where to grip the hammer relative to the character's feet (because the character has a bottom pivot point).
+The hammer is then given a local position and rotation which represents where to grip the hammer relative to the character's feet (because the character has a bottom pivot point).

 When the hammer is equip, a list of components are enabled.
 We use use this to make the necessary changes to switch this from a pickup item to a limited time killing machine.